trevordbunch/cis411_lab0/labreports/LAB_jrmakr2123.md

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?
+  - When the CI build is successful, the code that is being tested is correct based on our tests.
+In reality, our code may not be able to work the way we need it to.
+However, our code being able to compile and pass our tests proves our code is compatible with our testing criteria and is able to pass it.

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?